Thomas D. Shepard: Life and career

 Shepard was born in Springfield, Ohio on December 19, 1925, and was an infantry sergeant in France and Germany during World War II.
 He moved to Los Angeles about 1949 after attending Ohio Wesleyan University, Ohio State University and Wittenberg College, all in Ohio; he received a bachelor's degree in social science from Wittenberg.
 Shepard did graduate work in economics at UCLA.
 From 1954 to 1957 he was field secretary for City Councilman Robert M. Wilkinson and for Councilman Patrick D. McGee in 1959–60.
 He also was field secretary for Mayor Norris Poulson.

 Elections

-See also List of Los Angeles municipal election returns, 1961, 1965.

 Shepard was elected to a four-year term in the 3rd District in June 1961, succeeding his boss, Patrick D. McGee.
 In that era, the 3rd District included West Hollywood and contiguous territory and, on the other side of the Santa Monica Mountains a portion of the San Fernando Valley, including Tarzana and Woodland Hills.
 He was reelected in 1965.